feignjs/feignjs/readme.md

 `Remark:` this library is not affiliated to netflix

 ## Overview
 Feign.js  allows to define a rest-client api and staying independent of a specific client-implementation.

-Clients supported:
+It tries to solve three issues:

+First point is to have a **central location** where you define all api-calls of a client, parameters, headers and so on, so in your business-code, you just call the generated function.

+Second point is to stay **independent** of a client (e.g. you can later switch to another one that supports a feature you may need).

+Third point is that you can now start implementing **unforseen requirements** like resilience (e.g. using a circuitBreaker) later on without changing your application at all (this feature is planned for later versions though).

+Currently, following clients are supported:
 * [Request](https://github.com/request/request) ([`feignjs-request`](https://github.com/feignjs/feignjs-request) module for node)
 * [JQuery](https://jquery.com/) ([`feignjs-jquery`](https://github.com/feignjs/feignjs-jquery) module for node or bower)
 * Node([`feignjs-node`](https://github.com/feignjs/feignjs-node)  module using `http`-module of node)